Home/Products/Denoclast Injection/

 Denoclast Injection is given by a healthcare professional and should not be self-administered.
 You should use it regularly and at the same time each day to get maximum benefit from it.
 Continue using it as recommended by your doctor and complete the dose even if you feel better.
 To make it more effective, take adequate amount of calcium and vitamin D supplements while on treatment with this medicine.

-Some common side effects of this medicine include pain in extremity, musculoskeletal pain, nerve pain, urinary tract infection, constipation, and rash.
+Some common side effects of this medicine include headache, pain in extremity, musculoskeletal pain, nerve pain, constipation, and rash.
 Communicate to your doctor if any of these side effects does not go away with time or get worse.
 Your doctor may help with ways to reduce or prevent these symptoms.

 To make sure the medicine is safe for you, before taking it, let your doctor know of all the other medicines you are taking.
 It is important for pregnant and breastfeeding mothers to ask the advice of their doctors before using this medicine.